MSI GeForce RTX 5070 Ti Expert OC

 • ECC memory is supported on both products.

-• Both products support multi-display technology.
+• Both products support DirectX 12 Ultimate.

 • Ray tracing is supported on both products.

-• 3D support is available on both products.
+• 3D technology is supported on both products.

 • DLSS is supported on both products.

-• Both products have an HDMI output.
+• Both products include one HDMI 2.1b port.

-• Both products have 3 DisplayPort outputs.
+• Both products offer three DisplayPort outputs.

-• Both products use the Blackwell GPU architecture.
+• Both products are built on the Blackwell GPU architecture.

-• Both products use a 5 nm semiconductor process.
+• Both products are manufactured on a 5 nm process.

-• Both products have 45600 million transistors.
+• Both products contain 45600 million transistors.

 • Air-water cooling is not available on either product.